gerrit3699/gerrit3699.github.io/_pages/en/downloads.md

       <div class="work-grid">
         <div class="work-card">
           <h3>Ask structural questions</h3>
           <p>Do the concepts cohere?
 Are the transitions clean?
-Where does the architecture actually begin to hold?</p>
+Where does the architecture begin to hold?</p>
         </div>
         <div class="work-card">
           <h3>Separate core from frontier</h3>
-          <p>Which parts already look theoretically strong?
-Which parts remain speculative, open, or still under development?</p>
+          <p>Which parts look theoretically strong already?
+Which parts remain open, speculative, or still under development?</p>
         </div>
         <div class="work-card">
           <h3>Push toward implementation</h3>
-          <p>What would need to be formalized, modeled, or engineered to turn these ideas into robust systems?</p>
+          <p>What would need to be formalized, modeled, benchmarked, or engineered to turn these ideas into robust systems?</p>
         </div>
       </div>